lgalke/vec4ir/README.md

 In addition, we provide a helper script to setup a new virtual environment.
 It can be invoked `requirements.sh` to setup a new virtual environment `venv` in the current working directory.
-The newly created virtual environment has to be activated via `source <venv-name>` before performing the actual installation steps as described above.
+The newly created virtual environment has to be activated via `source <venv-name>/bin/activate` before performing the actual installation steps as described above.